farrimoh/HEVA/workflows/cg_paramopt/README.md

   --relax-sweeps 10000
 ```

-If you already have a HEVA restart-style file, skip the initial-frame prep step and start fresh from it:
+If you already have a HEVA restart-style file, skip the AA-translated initial-frame prep step and start fresh from it:

 ```bash
 python3 workflows/cg_paramopt/scripts/run_trial.py \